Linux Command-Line Cheat Sheet

 If you need to execute multiple commands in sequence but don't need to pass output between them, there are two options based on whether or not you want the subsequent commands to run only if the previous commands succeed or not.
 If you want the commands to run one after the other regardless of whether or not preceding commands succeed, place a

-, which would output information on your PCI buses and USB devices in sequence.However, if you need to conditionally run the commands based on whether the previous command has succeeded, insert
+; between the commands.
+For example, if you want to get information about your hardware, you could run lspci ; lsusb, which would output information on your PCI buses and USB devices in sequence.However, if you need to conditionally run the commands based on whether the previous command has succeeded, insert

 If you need to pass the output of one command so that it goes to the input of the next, after the character used between the commands, you need something called a pipe, which looks like a vertical bar or pipe (

-).To use the pipe, insert the
+|).To use the pipe, insert the

 There are a great number of good books out there for working the command line.
 In addition, because most of the command line has not changed in many years, a large body of information is available on the Internet.
 If you need help with something, often simply searching for the command will turn up what you need.